 Items are usually returned because they’re not what the customer expected or they don’t fit.
 This means that you need to do everything you can to meet expectations.
 Include lots of HD photos, reviews, and sizing charts.
 If a particular item fits loose or tight, make sure to include that information.

-As you can see, returns are a vital process to the e-commerce sales cycle.
+As you can see, returns are a vital process in the e-commerce sales cycle.
 If you’re able to streamline your processes – from eliminating errors during packing to packaging optimization to reduce shipping cost, to managing returns – you’ll eliminate as many returns as you can, which in turn will keep your customers and your bottom line happy.